DeepwaterExploration/legacydocs/docs/software/qgroundcontrol.md

 ## Known Limitations
 As of right now, telemetry data is not displayed on the Multi-Stream window.
 If you are using a single monitor, you will need to readjust the positioning of both windows so you get a good view of the cameras and telemetry data.

+## Troubleshooting

+For any questions or issues regarding the DWEQGroundControl application please feel free to create a new topic in our [forums](https://discuss.exploredeepwater.com/) (be sure to put it under the QGroundControl category so other people can find the solution) or look for other topics in the [QGroundControl software categories](https://discuss.exploredeepwater.com/c/dwe-software/qgroundcontrol/9).